 FutureEd's analysis confirmed the bipartisan nature of the legislative action against standardized testing.
-Sixty-eight of the measures introduced in 2019 were sponsored by individuals rather than legislative committees.
+Sixty-eight of the measures enacted between 2014 and 2019 were sponsored by individuals rather than legislative committees.
 Of those, Republican legislators authored 41 percent, Democrats authored 44 percent, and 15 percent were bipartisan.